KDE/documentation-develop-kde-org/content/docs/getting-started/kirigami/advanced-connect_models/index.md

 ## Creating a new page for the models tutorial

-Before doing anything, let's add a new page to our QML code:
+Before doing anything, let's add a new page to our QML code.

+First, in `src/Main.qml`, add the following action to the global drawer:

 ```qml
 globalDrawer: Kirigami.GlobalDrawer {